garriguv/moblues/README.md

 ```
 Usage:
 moblues generate --human=HUMAN --machine=MACHINE --model=MODEL

 Options:
-  --model=MODEL      # CoreData model path
+--model=MODEL      # Core Data model path
 --human=HUMAN      # Path where the human files will be stored
 --machine=MACHINE  # Path where the machine files will be stored
+[--lang=LANG]      # The language used to generate the files (objc or swift)
+                   # Default: objc

-generate the machine and human files
+generate the machine and human files for entities contained in a Core Data model
 ```

 ## Contributing